signalapp/libsignal/CODING_GUIDELINES.md

 - **We do not have a changelog file**; we rely on [GitHub displaying all our releases](https://github.com/signalapp/libsignal/releases).

+- **Avoid `cargo add`**, or fix up the Cargo.toml afterwards.
+Some of our dependency lists are organized and `cargo add` doesn't respect that.

 - We do not have consistent guidelines for how to do errors in Rust, and the different crates do them differently. :-(